 While traveling the Silk Road, the Medicine Buddha image became affiliated with a mysterious blue stone called “lapis lazuli”.
 Indeed, the world’s richest source of lapis lazuli is in Northern Afghanistan near the Mahasamghika Monastery.

 Evidence of the first lapis lazuli mines in the area date back to the 7th century BCE, over 1000 years before Xuanzang traveled there.
 Strange coincidence?
 Yes indeed, the introduction of lapis lazuli into the Medicine Buddha Sutra occurred somewhere along the ancient silk road.
 Furthermore, the location of the lapis lazuli mines clearly indicates where this may have happened.

 Perhaps while practicing meditation in the mountains around Bamiyan, Xuanzang had powerful visions of blue Medicine Buddha.
 Indeed, secluded mountain caves make ideal places for deep meditation practice.
 Additionally, lapis lazuli could have tinted the caves with their deep blue color.
 As a result, lapis lazuli became deeply integrated into the Medicine Buddha Sutra.

 After achieving Buddhahood, the Medicine Buddha received his own Pure Land called “Pure Lapis Lazuli”.
-In Medicine Buddha’s pure land, the ground is made from the pure lapis lazuli stone.
+In the pure land of Medicine Buddha, the ground is made from the pure lapis lazuli stone.
 As a result, the deep blue light of lapis lazuli radiates over tall buildings, palaces and pavilions made of the seven treasures.

 Indeed, Medicine Buddha vowed that after he attained supreme enlightenment “my body, inside and out, will radiate far and wide the clarity and flawless purity of lapis lazuli.
 This body will be adorned with superlative virtues and dwell peacefully in the midst of a web of light more magnificent than the sun or moon.
 The light will awaken the minds of all beings dwelling in darkness, enabling them to engage in their pursuits according to their wishes.”

 The primary Medicine Buddha mudra is the Varada or “gift giving” mudra.
 The Varada mudra is depicted by placing the right hand over the right knee with palm open and facing outwards.
 As a result, it acknowledges that Medicine Buddha has given his healing power to sentient life.

 Golden Medicine Buddha Statue